Rhyd-Lewis/GCol/docs/casestudy/CaseStudy.rst

 To do this, she creates a similar graph as above but specifies a weight for each node, which gives the size of the corresponding exam.
 She also ignores the seven empty exams.
-As shown, she is now able to produce a clash-free 13-timeslot solution in which the number of students per-timeslot ranges between 417 and 442.
+As shown, she is now able to produce a clash-free 13-timeslot solution in which the number of students per timeslot ranges between 417 and 443.

 .. code:: ipython3